Fuzzy39/Fucccghniverse/Gods and Mortals.md

 Notable minor gods in the solar system include:

-[[Character: William Fucccgh]], Trickster god of Earth, and main character in all of this nonsense.
+[[William Fucccgh]], Trickster god of Earth, and main character in all of this nonsense.
-[[Character: Lyssandra]], Perpetually sleep-deprived goddess of the Moon and others that have yet to been named
+[[Lyssandra]], Perpetually sleep-deprived goddess of the Moon and others that have yet to been named

 5 other gods of earth